virtual-labs/exp-multipliers-iiith/experiment/procedure.md

-1. With the help of Theory Page , try to build the Multiplier Circuit.
-2. If you are unable to make it , load or export the circuit component directly and use it.
-3. Then combine these component according to theory page in order to make the multiplier circuit.
-4. Then test the circuit with various input.
-5. There is an import feature, which lets you construct building blocks.
-Click on import and then click on circuit board to see the imported block.
-For more details, refer import section in manual.
+Learn everything from the 'Demo' section.

+In the 'Practice' section you need to make the circuit for the 2 bit multiplier.
+The circuit is to be made using logic gates provided, you can test your circuit after entering an input binary string and then click on simulate.

+After performing the tasks observe the output bits C3,C2,C1,C0.